deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 export ftp_proxy=proxy.cebitec.uni-bielefeld.de:3128
 ```

-If you use our official images, the CeBiTec network will be detected automatically and the proxy settings will be set by an systemd service.

-!!! note "Note"
-    It takes up to one minute after a VM is running to detect the network and set the proxy settings.
+### MTU settings
+We make use of a network virtualization technology called Virtual Extensible Lan (VXLAN).
+The MTU value provided to the network interfaces is  1450 and therefor differs from an expected *value* (e.g. 1500).
+You have to consider this if running docker or any other container technology.

 ## Images
-We provide some preconfigured Cloud images on top of the Ubuntu LTS releases (16.04 and 18.04).
-This images are patched to set the proxy settings if an cebitec network is detected.
-These image run without any further modifications on other cloud sites aswell.
+We provide some preconfigured cloud images on top of the Ubuntu LTS (16.04 and 18.04) and Debian (9).
+These images run without any further modifications on other cloud sites as well and come with a script `/usr/local/bin/de.NBI_Bielefeld_environment.sh` that adapt a running instance to the cloud site Bielefeld:

+- set proxy for enviroment, apt and docker if necessary
+- make use of apt-mirror

+### Ubuntu apt mirror
+We run an apt mirror for Ubuntu LTS releases (16.04 and 18.04) to speed up package download.
+The mirror is available from Bielefeld cloud site from the external (http[s]://apt-cache.bi.denbi.de:9999 or http://129.70.51.2:9999) and cebitec (http:172.21.40.2:9999) network.

 ## Object storage
 The storage backend used by Bielefeld cloud site is powered by [Ceph](https://www.ceph.com).
 The Object storage endpoint provides API access via SWIFT and S3.
 The latter should be preferred due to better performance.